ptrkrlsrd/DotnetCore-CleanArchitecture/README.md

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\API --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src/Infrastructure --startup-project src/API --output-dir Persistence/Migrations`

 ## Overview